-Back at Mr. Vitale's window, "Two smoked with peppers and onions, medium sauce, two hot with hot, one veggie mild."
+Back at Mr. Vitale's window, "One smoked with peppers and onions, medium sauce, two hot with hot, two veggie mild."

 Then home, we unwrap the dogs, girls enjoy at the table, bowl of black pepper chips to accompany.
-The second hot is for Eloise, a tiny sprite, as bad as Nikko with spice.
+The first hot is Dasha, second hot is for Eloise, a tiny sprite, as bad as Nikko with spice.

 Amaya, "So what is the verdict?
 We know why you went to see Dominic, I listened in on the chat with Mini, then with Mighty Jim, already told the others.
 Well, except Oceane, who was off on Venus or wherever."

 Oceane is studying her sandwich, recounting the sensations to herself, "Crunchy, sweet, slippery, soft, warm garden."

 We leave her awash in the vibe, "We wait.
 Need to know about Dell Morgan, what he's all blown up about, and if there's a person or gang upset about missing cocaine and auto parts.
 Gennaro should be okay until he makes bail, the problem is obvious."

 Amaya, "Whoever is missing his coke is going to think about Gennaro, who had the misfortune to buy the wrong stolen auto parts."